d2s/Documentation/_posts/2018-04-10-Changelog.md

 - added possibility to auto execute tasks in RsyncOSXsched app (menu app) when local disk is attached
 - some refactor and cleanup of code

 [StringKe](https://github.com/StringKe) has commenced translating next version of RsyncOSX to Chinese.
-Probably next version will be released in English and Chinese releases.
+Next version will be released in English and Chinese translations (and maybe Norwegian as well).

 Snapshots, save day and plan on each snapshot task
 ![](/images/RsyncOSX/master/nextversion/nr3.png)